ditlexd/webshop/README.md

 # Ditlefs notes

 This repo implements the following task done over a weekend.
+It took about 7ish hours in total.
 It is implemented using TypeScript, Nextjs, tailwindcss and supporting linters, prettier etc.

 One bugfix that was found during review has been pushed.